oracle-quickstart/oci-ods-orm/README.md

     ![ODS Configs](docs/orm_ods.png)

-* If **Enable Vault Support** is selected, OCI Vault along with all required IAM policies will be provisioned, you can change the default values if needed, otherwise OCI Vault will not be provisioned.
+* If **Enable Vault Support** is selected, Oracle Cloud Infrastructure Vault along with all required IAM policies will be provisioned, you can change the default values if needed, otherwise Oracle Cloud Infrastructure Vault will not be provisioned.

     ![Vault Configs](docs/orm_vault.png)